 The ego is not bad thing (it is just misguided), it is our mind-made sense of identity that mainly operates from the unobserved state.
 The paradox is that the ego is both an essential and detrimental force in our lives.
-The ego is an important resource for thriving in society, but on its own it is unable to successfully sustain our inner peace, happiness, health, spiritual growth and wellness.
+It is an important resource for thriving in society, but on its own it is unable to successfully sustain our inner peace, happiness, health, spiritual growth and wellness.
 The ego draws a great amount of energy from the oldest part of our brain (reptilian brain or R-complex) , which is our limbic system.
 This system is mainly responsible for our emotions and to prepare ourselves for instinctive reactions such as fight, flight, freeze and fear.
 Although our limbic brain complex helped us to survive in our early stages of human evolution, it is not so much of a vital necessity for our lives in the modern world.
 This had made room for our egos to replace our hunter/gatherer pack mentality with other perceived threats to protect us from creating mostly unnecessary, irrational fears (which is a byproduct of our imagination).

 When we live too much in ego consciousness (inherent flawed perception) life eventually becomes increasingly stressful and affects our mental stability, health, success, fulfillment, inner peace, relationships and well being begin to psychologically suffer.
 The ego is likened to a undisciplined child that is immature (ruled by automatic irrational behavioral attitudes and responses) and does not desire to experience real inner change.
 It is our responsibility to see it for what it is in our lives; creating an intervention by reprogramming its unconscious patterns and negative tendencies from the center of our consciousness.